 Researcher

-Niranjan Nagarajan is an Associate Director and a Senior Group Leader at A*STAR’s Genome Institute of Singapore (GIS), and an Associate Professor at the Department of Medicine and Department of Computer Science at the National University of Singapore.
-His research focuses on developing cutting edge genome analytic tools and using them to study the role of microbial communities in human health.
-Nagarajan received a BA degree in Computer Science and Mathematics from Ohio Wesleyan University in 2000, and a PhD degree in Computer Science from Cornell University in 2006.
-He carried out his postdoctoral research in the Center for Bioinformatics and Computational Biology at the University of Maryland, working on problems in genome assembly and metagenomics.
+A*STAR Genome Institute of Singapore (A*STAR GIS)Niranjan Nagarajan is an Associate Director and Senior Group Leader at the A*STAR Genome Institute of Singapore (A*STAR GIS).
+He is also an Associate Professor in the Department of Medicine and Department of Computer Science at the National University of Singapore.
+Nagarajan received a BA in Computer Science and Mathematics from Ohio Wesleyan University in 2000, and a PhD in Computer Science from Cornell University in 2006.
+He did his postdoctoral work at the Center for Bioinformatics and Computational Biology at the University of Maryland, working on problems in genome assembly and metagenomics.
+Currently, his research focuses on developing cutting-edge genome analytic tools and using them to study the role of microbial communities in human health.
+His team conducts research at the interface of genetics, computer science and microbiology, focusing on using a systems biology approach to understand host-microbiome-pathogen interactions in various disease conditions.

 Related Articles